JamieFlournoy/java-measurement-utils-jsr363/README.md

-# Pervasive Code's Java Measurement Utilities
+# Pervasive Code's Java Measurement Utilities for JSR 363

 This library includes classes for using the [JSR 363 Units of Measurement API](https://jcp.org/en/jsr/detail?id=363) with measurements of amount of data and rate of data.

 The JSR 363 API specification provides for a type-safe Java representation of quantities with units.

+This library depends on the [Units of Measurement](https://github.com/unitsofmeasurement) GitHub project and its [Units of Measurement Systems](https://github.com/unitsofmeasurement/uom-systems) and [JSR 363 Implementation for Java SE 8](https://github.com/unitsofmeasurement/uom-se).

 This library provides bytes-per-second and bits-per-second unit types, and code to format quantities using these types in familiar formats, such as "300 GB" (SI prefixes) or "1.4 KiB" (IEC binary prefixes).